bmiles-development/s6pack-cloud/README.md

 - blue/green/devStack,finalizationStack: Appsync Error: error creating Appsync Domain Name API Association: NotFoundException: Domain name not found.
     Appsync Custom Domain Name is still creating.
 Wait 5 or so minutes and try again.

-## Destroying Stacks
-Destroy stacks in the REVERSE order they were deployed to avoid any errors.

-run: ```cdktf destroy {stackName}```

-Order of stacks when destroying:
-1. blueGreenToggleStack
-2. webStackBlue webStackGreen webStackDev
-3. dataStackLive dataStackDev
-4. hostingStack
-5. tfStateBackupStack

 # Tests

 ## Example Application Test Setup in the ./tests